-Patchwork Insights: 5 tactics to improve your shift fill rates
+5 tactics to improve your NHS bank shift fill rates

-Data from NHS England shows a total of 4.7million people were waiting to start treatment at the end of February 2021 — the highest figure since records began in August 2007.
-The NHS faces a huge challenge in recovering services and a significant determinant in meeting that challenge will be optimising the use of your temporary workforce to fill as many shifts as possible.
+Data from NHS England shows a total of 4.7 million people were waiting to start treatment at the end of February 2021 — the highest figure since records began in August 2007.
+The NHS faces a huge challenge in recovering services and a significant determinant in meeting that challenge will be optimising the use of your NHS bank staff to fill as many shifts as possible.

-Using Patchwork’s live data analytics platform, we have collected data from over 32 of our NHS partner organisations across a 6-month period to identify 5 best-practice tactics you can introduce to optimise shift fill rates across your organisation.
+Using Patchwork’s live data analytics platform, we have collected data from over 100 sites, which use our staffing software for healthcare organisations, to identify 5 best-practice tactics you can introduce to optimise shift fill rates across your organisation.

 Our data shows that:

-#2 Look at the effectiveness of your existing bank workers
+#2 Look at the effectiveness of your existing NHS bank staff

-Outcome: Improved engagement from trust’s existing bank of workers
+Outcome: Improved engagement from trust’s existing NHS bank staff